-There are a wide variety of treatments associated with allergies ranging from over the counter antihistamines to allergy shots administered by your doctor.
-The method of treatment depends on the severity of the allergy.
+There are a wide variety of treatments associated with allergies ranging from over-the-counter antihistamines to allergy shots administered by your doctor.
+The method of treatment depends on the severity of the food allergy.
 Following your doctor’s recommendation is important in identifying the appropriate form and frequency of treatment.

 3. Prescriptions and Alternatives

-The best solution to managing an allergy is to avoid the allergen.
-This of course isn’t always possible so the next best solution is often medication.
+The best solution to managing a food allergy is to avoid the allergen.
 Over-the-counter histamines are popular for treating allergies, as are prescription drugs (it may be noted that prescription drugs are expensive and often have adverse side effects such as fatigue).
-You should consult your doctor even when using over the counter medicines or home remedies.
+You should consult your doctor even when using over-the-counter medicines or home remedies.
 Some popular home remedies include using a saltwater solution to clear the nasal paths or eating foods rich in omega-3’s to help fight inflammation.

 4. Drugs to Avoid

 This is one question that most people forget to ask.
 It is important to note that certain allergies can cross-react with other substances.
 For instance, a person reeling under a ragweed allergy could also react to melons, bananas, sunflower seeds, honey, chamomile, etc. If a person’s allergy is likely to make them sensitive to other substances, they need to know when to be more cautious.

 Allergy shots work in most cases.
 A person needs to be sure of the frequency at which the injections can be taken and the time period over which they should be continued.